 Always begin with fresh, dry seeds.

 Fill a small pot with commercial soil mix for cacti, or mix your own.
 Gently press the soil down to level it off.
 Inorganic grit, sand, or pumice gives the soil the appropriate drainage and aeration.

 Before you are ready to sow the seeds, soak them in warm water for 30 minutes.
 This loosens up the seed coat and activates germination.
 Opuntias have very tough seed coats and require a few days of soaking in warm water.
 After you have soaked the seeds, sprinkle them across the top of the level soil.
 Do not press the seeds into the soil unless the seed is exceedingly large.

 Gently sprinkle just enough inorganic top dressing over the top of the soil and the seeds to cover completely.
 Try not to bury the seeds in the top dressing.
 Water carefully and allow the pot to drain completely.

-A note about watering: The use of distilled or freshwater is imperative to help prevent bacterial and algal growth during step 4.
+A note about watering: Using distilled or freshwater is imperative to help prevent bacterial and algal growth during step 4.
 If your tap water tastes of chlorine, it is too chlorinated for your plants, and you should consider using distilled water.
 The chlorine will burn the tender young roots and can cause iron chlorosis, adversely affecting or terminating growth.
 Careful watering can be done either by letting the pot stand in half its height of tepid water for a few minutes or by gently watering from the top, taking care not to wash away the top dressing.
 In both cases, allow the pot to drain completely.